gnomical/config-my-mac/general/README.md

 Bring Launchpad up by four finger pinching on the trackpad.
 (Place your thumb in the bottom left and three fingers in the top right) Drag the following apps on top eachother to auto create a folder much like in iOS.
-Then rename that folder to `Apple Clutter`.
+Then rename that folder to `Bloatware`.
-- Facetime `15.4 MB`
+- Facetime `15.4 MB` (Signal replaces this)
 - Maps `80.2 MB`
-- Messages `5.6 MB`
+- Messages `5.6 MB` (Signal replaces this)
 - Music `102.8 MB`
 - News `10.8 MB`
 - Podcasts `45.2 MB`